Dr. Ingo Burtscher; Deputy Director and Group Leader, Stem Cell Research, Institute of Diabetes and Regeneration Research (IDR)

 Research focus and Academic Career

 Ingo Burtscher did his undergraduate studies of Molecular Biology and Microbiology at the University of Vienna.
-For his Master thesis he went in to the Institute of Molecular Pathology (IMP) in the group of Gerhard Christofori where he studied PI3 kinase survival pathways in insulinoma cells.
-During this time he discovered his interest cloning and generated his first transgenic mouse line.
+For his Master's thesis, he went in to the Institute of Molecular Pathology (IMP) in the group of Gerhard Christofori, where he studied PI3 kinase survival pathways in insulinoma cells.
+During this time, he discovered his interest in cloning and generated his first transgenic mouse line.

-For his PhD he went to the Queen Mary and Westfield College at the University of London, where he studied in the group of Dean Nizetic the protein function of a ubiquitin-specific protease.
-During this time he generated fluorescent fusion proteins and use them for microscopy and time lapse imaging.
+For his PhD, he went to Queen Mary and Westfield College at the University of London, where he studied in the group of Dean Nizetic the protein function of a ubiquitin-specific protease.
+During this time, he generated fluorescent fusion proteins and used them for microscopy and time-lapse imaging.

 Expertise